Simonlee711/Simonlee711.github.io/_posts/2024-10-01-September.md

 {% include figure image_path="/images/iceland/1.JPG" alt="this is a placeholder image" caption="A ravine with a waterfall at the end" %}

+After nearly 20 stops inbetween Keflavik and Gullfoss, we had finally made it to our destination.
+It was quite crowded which probably meant that it was going to be a surreal scene.
+However sometimes, respectfully things don't look as they seem and this was one of those cases.
+Gullfoss had an amazing waterfall structure but something about the colors and the contrast was offputting.
+Here is a side by side of our expectation versus reality:

+{% include figure image_path="/images/iceland/2.JPG" alt="this is a placeholder image" caption="expectation" %}
+{% include figure image_path="/images/iceland/3.JPG" alt="this is a placeholder image" caption="reality" %}

+Say what you want, but I guess beauty is relative.
+After watching what I thought was a dissapointing waterfall, I then made my way to the city of Vik.
+Vik is quite famous because it has the famous black sand beach which I learned was caused by volcano ash.
+There are seriously so many active volcanoes in this country that it is both scary and puts you in awe.
+But I just found it quite cool that nature itself was reflected in its geography and landscape.
+So while we made our way to Vik, we stopped by one more notable place with was Geysir, home to two active geysers and many boiling hot pots.
+The older geyser erupts infrequently, while the more active geyser, Strokkur, erupts about every 4-6 minutes.
+The sulfurous water in the area has sculpted the land in unique ways.
+I was fortunate to see Strokkur erupt 3 times during my short stint there before heading back on the road to Vik.

+{% include figure image_path="/images/iceland/4.jpg" alt="this is a placeholder image" caption="Geysir" %}

+One final note from this day was that I had noticed that all towns in Iceland had Vik as their suffix.
+ReykyaVIK, KeflaVIK, VIK, and during this trip I had wondered the whole time what it meant.
+My initial guess was that it meant city or town but after looking it up on Google, I was surprised to hear that it actually means bay or creek.
+So ReykjaVIK means "smokey bay" and HusaVIK means "bay of houses".
+Just a little fun fact about Iceland.

+### Day 2: Ice!
+Ice!
+Ice!

 # Quote of the Monthly